6 Essential Tips For Non-Stick Cooking With Stainless Steel Pots And Pans

 Clean and care for your pan

-While the pan is still warm, wipe out any residual oil or crumbly bits with a paper towel (mind the heat—and use tongs if necessary).
+While the pan is still warm, wipe out any residual oil or crumbly bits with a paper towel (mind the heat and use tongs if necessary).
 Return the pan to medium heat.
 When the pan is hot, pour in 1 cup of hot water to deglaze.
 Use a wooden spoon to scrape away any stubborn bits.
 Discard the water.
 Wipe again with a paper towel and then clean in hot soapy water.
-I suggest not cleaning your stainless in the dishwasher.
-Dishwasher detergent can be very harsh and may leave a residue.
+I personally don’t consider stainless steel to be dishwasher safe—dishwasher detergent can be very harsh and may leave a residue.

 Here are a few recipes that suit cooking with a stainless steel pan: